-Action Fraud have produced some very useful steps which you can take in order to prevent yourself becoming a victim of fraud or cyber crime.
-You can view these on their website.
+Action Fraud provides useful advice on avoiding becoming a victim of online fraud or cybercrime.
+You can view their tips on their website.

-Action Fraud have seen a number of different scams circulating relating to Covid-19.
-This includes people falling victim to online shopping scams, believing they are purchasing protective face masks or hand sanitiser, that actually, do not exist.
-Criminals are also using Government branding to try to trick people, including using HMRC branding to make spurious offers of financial support, making phone calls and sending unsolicited emails/texts that seem like genuine correspondence from HMRC, for example.
+Action Fraud has seen a number of different scams circulating relating to Covid-19.
+This includes people falling victim to online shopping scams, believing they are purchasing protective face masks or hand sanitiser that do not exist.
+Criminals are also using Government branding to make fake offers of financial support, making phone calls and sending unsolicited emails/texts that seem like genuine correspondence from HMRC, for example.
 A surge in phishing scams or calls claiming to be from government departments offering grants, tax rebates, or compensation is anticipated.

-Criminals are looking to take advantage of further consequences of the pandemic, such as exploiting people’s financial concerns as a result of the pandemic – they may ask for upfront fees fraudulently applied to bogus loans; offer high-return investment scams; or targeting pensions.
+Criminals are looking to take advantage of people’s financial concerns as a result of the pandemic – they may ask for upfront fees applied to bogus loans, offer high-return investment scams, or commit fraud relating to pensions.

-Huge increases in the number of people working remotely presents an opportunity for criminals to commit computer software service fraud.
-The increased demand on IT systems causing slower responses may make approaches of help to fix devices seem more believable, when in reality, criminals are trying to gain access to computers and/or login details.
+Huge increases in the number of people working remotely presents further opportunities for criminals to commit computer software service fraud.
+The increased demand on IT systems may make approaches of help to fix devices seem more believable, when in reality, criminals are trying to gain access to computers and/or login details.

-The Government has only sent one text message to the public regarding new rules about staying at home to prevent the spread of COVID-19.
-Any others claiming to be from UK Government are false.
+The UK Government has only sent one text message to the public to date, regarding rules to prevent the spread of Covid-19.
+Any other messages claiming to be from the Government are false.

-Criminals are able to use spoofing technology to send texts and emails impersonating organisations that you know and trust.
-We would remind anyone who receives an unexpected text or email asking for personal or financial details not click on the links or attachments, and don’t respond to any messages that ask for your personal or financial details.
+Criminals are able to use spoofing technology to send texts and emails impersonating known and trusted organisations.
+We remind anyone who receives an unexpected text or email asking for personal or financial details to not click on the links or attachments, and to avoid responding to any messages that ask for personal or financial details.

-A Medicines and Healthcare products Regulatory Agency (MHRA) spokesperson said:
+A spokesperson from the Medicines and Healthcare products Regulatory Agency (MHRA) said:

-“We are investigating a large number of allegations of non-compliance relating to the selling of medical devices for use during this COVID-19 outbreak.
-Patient safety is our highest priority so we are looking carefully into all reports on a risk basis.
-However, we can’t comment on individual cases.
+“We are investigating a large number of allegations of non-compliance relating to the selling of medical devices for use during the Covid-19 outbreak.

-“Our advice is always make sure you are buying your medicines and medical devices from a registered pharmacy or website.
+“Our advice is to always make sure you are buying medicines and medical devices from a registered pharmacy or website.